hohonuuli/scalaapps.g8/src/main/g8/SBT.md

 - `compile` or `~compile` (continuous)
 - `console`: Opens a scala console that includes the projects dependencies and code on the classpath
 - `dependency-tree`: Shows an ASCII dependency graph
+- `dependencyList`: Prints a flat, deduplicated list of all the transitive dependencies.
+- `dependencyStats`: Prints a simple table of jar sizes for all your dependencies.
+Handy if you want to know why your assembled jar gets so big.
 - `dependencyUpdates`: Show dependency updates
 - `doc`: Generate Scaladoc into target/api
 - `export fullClasspath`: Generate the classpath needed to run the project